Skip to Content

 Food to try in Thailand

 Thailand has one of the most recognizable (and delicious!) cuisines in the world.
 Thai cuisine is delicious, full of flavor, and spicy!
 The street food culture of Thailand is also a must to dive into.
 The bonus?
-It's (mostly!) super healthy…this is one holiday where we returned back home the same weight as when we left!
+It's (mostly!) super healthy…this is one holiday where we returned home the same weight as when we left!

 One of the best ways to learn more about this yummy food is by doing a Thai cooking class during your trip, which we highly recommend!
 These are some of the best foods to try during your holiday in Thailand, which you're also likely to cover if you do a cooking class: